Apress/ray-tracing-gems/README.md

 Errata for the book [is available](errata.md).

-Release v1.0 corresponds to the code in the published book, with two corrections to Chapter 16:
+Release v1.0 corresponds to the code in the published book, with three corrections to Chapter 16:

+Page 226: "float SampleLinear( float a, float b ) {" should have a "float u" parameter for the random variable, i.e., "float SampleLinear( float u, float a, float b ) {"

 Page 235, file ConcentricSquareMapping.cpp: The case "a == 0 && b == 0" is not handled and can result in division by 0; above line 3 add "if (b == 0) b = 1;"